pranavpatil71/kalla-Ghoda/readme.txt

     4. 'Fuel inputs' page directions to new pages that are created.
     5. Fuel data methods into database addition of fuel.
     6. Map all three pages to users page for more clearification

+Work done so far
+    1. Created 4 windows as part of GUI
+    2. Main page +3
+    3. Working on finding actual average